buyandship-mw/url-to-brand-name/README.md

 ## Notes

-Both API helper functions include retry logic and will back off when a `429` rate limit response is received.
-The metadata extraction helper now retries up to **two** times by default.
+Both API helper functions include retry logic **only** when a `429` rate limit response is received.
+The metadata extraction helper still retries up to **two** times by default.
 Adjust the `retries` parameter in `modules/extraction.py` and `modules/llm_client.py` if you need more attempts.